JoonaMuikku/Movie-app-project-Joona/README.md

 ## Project Overview

 Moviq is a web-based movie application that allows users to explore movie showtimes, manage their favorite films, and share reviews with other users.
-The application integrates with The Movie Database (TMDB) API to fetch movie details, including posters and reviews, while utilizing the Finnkino API to provide real-time showtimes for movies in Finland.
+The application integrates with The Movie Database (TMDB) API to fetch movie details, including posters and reviews. while utilizing the Finnkino API to provide real-time showtimes for movies in Finland.
 Users can create accounts, log in, and manage their favorite movies and reviews.

 ## Features